craitano/picoCTF_2018_writeups/GeneralSkills/script_me/README.md

 print("Goodbye!")
 ```

-The program will repeatedly prompt for inputs until an input with invalid chars is enterred (valid chars are parenthesis, space, and plus)
+The program will repeatedly prompt for inputs until an input with invalid chars is enterred (valid chars are parenthesis, space, and plus).

-I used the python script to answer all of the questions and get the flag
+I used the python script to answer all of the questions and get the flag.

 ### Flag: